newrelic/terraform-provider-newrelic/website/docs/r/nrql_alert_condition.html.markdown

 - `threshold_occurrences` - (Optional) The criteria for how many data points must be in violation for the specified threshold duration.
 Valid values are: `all` or `at_least_once` (case insensitive).
 - `duration` - (Optional) **DEPRECATED:** Use `threshold_duration` instead.
 The duration of time, in _minutes_, that the threshold must violate for in order to create a violation.
 Must be within 1-120 (inclusive).
 - `time_function` - (Optional) **DEPRECATED:** Use `threshold_occurrences` instead.
 The criteria for how many data points must be in violation for the specified threshold duration.
 Valid values are: `all` or `any`.

+## Signal

+The stream of telemetry data that's watched and alerted on.
+[Configuration of the signal](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/alert-conditions/create-nrql-alert-conditions/#advanced-signal) defines what the NRQL condition will use to evaluate.

+For more information, see [Streaming Alerts](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/advanced-alerts/understand-technical-concepts/streaming-alerts-key-terms-concepts/).

+The `signal` block supports the following arguments:

+- `aggregation_window` - controls the duration of the time window used to evaluate the NRQL query, in seconds.
+The value must be at least 30 seconds, and no more than 15 minutes (900 seconds).
+Default is 60 seconds.
+- `fill_option` - determines the type of value that should be used to fill gaps (empty windows).
+Defaults to `STATIC`.
+Outlier NRQL conditions may only use `NONE`.
+- `fillValue` - used for filling if using the `STATIC` fill option.
+Defaults to 0.
+- `aggregation_method` - determines when we consider an aggregation window to be complete so that we can evaluate the signal for violations.
+Default is `CADENCE`.
+- `aggregation_delay` - how long we wait for data that belongs in each aggregation window.
+Depending on your data, a longer delay may increase accuracy but delay notifications.
+Use `aggregationDelay` with the `EVENT_FLOW` and `CADENCE` methods.
+The maximum delay is 1200 seconds (20 minutes) when using `EVENT_FLOW` and 3600 seconds (60 minutes) when using `CADENCE`.
+In both cases, the minimum delay is 0 seconds and the default is 120 seconds.
+- `aggregation_timer` - how long we wait after each data point arrives to make sure we've processed the whole batch.
+Use `aggregationTimer` with the `EVENT_TIMER` method.
+The timer value can range from 0 seconds to 1200 seconds (20 minutes); the default is 60 seconds.

 ## Attributes Reference